 Blend One-Syllable Words With a Consonant Blend

-Practicing blending one-syllable words with consonant blends helps to build confidence and teaches the foundational skills needed to read words with consonant blends.
+Practicing blending one-syllable words with consonant blends (CCVC or CVCC words) helps to build confidence and teaches the foundational skills needed to read words with consonant blends.

 Segment One-Syllable Words

 As students master blending one-syllable words, they are ready to begin segmenting them.
 The ability to segment a spoken word into its individual sounds is the first step in being able to spell it.

 Once students have mastered the skill of segmenting one-syllable words, they are ready to identify the initial sound.
 Changing the initial sound to create new words builds further upon this skill.

 Identifying the final sound is a bit more difficult than identifying the initial sound.
 As students practice each step, they become increasingly aware of the sounds in words and able to identify, isolate and manipulate the sounds in words.